So, you want to know the pros and cons of becoming an Avon rep.

 When you recruit a new person and that person begins earning money, you will earn commission from the sales and recruits generated from THAT person, and this continues down in multiple levels (hence multi-level).

-With a company like Avon, the real money to be made lies in the recruitment element of the business.
+With a company like Avon, the real money to be made lies in recruitment.

 Think about it – would you rather make a small commission from a 3 dollar mascara or a lifetime of passive income from every single sale generated by someone else?